abhiii29/Segmentation/README.md

 # Segmentation
-Interface for segmentation with Auto Weka and Deep Learning
+Interface for segmentation with Weka and Deep Learning